jjcolumb/SimpleProjectManager/README.md

 Alternatively, you can …

-* implement the generic `ObjectViewController<ViewType, ObjectType>` instead of the `ViewController`.
-For the **ObjectViewController**, you can specify the View’s and object’s type this Controller should be activated for in the generic **ViewType** and **ObjectType** parameters: Define the Scope of Controllers and Actions.
+-   implement the generic  [`ObjectViewController<ViewType, ObjectType>`](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ObjectViewController-2?v=22.1)  instead of the  [ViewController](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewController?v=22.1).
+For the  **ObjectViewController**, you can specify the View’s and object’s type this Controller should be activated for in the generic  **ViewType**  and  **ObjectType**  parameters:  [Define the Scope of Controllers and Actions](https://docs.devexpress.com/eXpressAppFramework/113103/ui-construction/controllers-and-actions/define-the-scope-of-controllers-and-actions?v=22.1).
-* use the `ActionAttribute` to create an action directly from a business class method.
+-   use the  [`ActionAttribute`](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ActionAttribute?v=22.1)  to create an action directly from a business class method.

 ## Reuse Implemented Functionality

-This topic describes how to add additional modules and business objects from an external library to extend the application’s functionality.
+This topic describes how to add [additional modules](https://docs.devexpress.com/eXpressAppFramework/118046/application-shell-and-base-infrastructure/application-solution-components/modules?v=22.1#modules-shipped-with-xaf) and business objects from an external library to extend the application’s functionality.

 1. In the **Solution Explorer**, right-click the **SimpleProjectManager.Blazor.Server** project and select **Manage NuGet Packages**.
 In the invoked **NuGet Package Manager**, choose the **DevExpress 2x.x** Local package source and install the **DevExpress.ExpressApp.Validation** and **DevExpress.ExpressApp.Validation.Blazor** NuGet packages.